Klaviyo Integrations: Sync Your Marketing Data to Any Destination in Real Time

 Popular Destinations for Klaviyo Data Integration

-One of the biggest advantages of using Estuary Flow is flexibility.
-Once your Klaviyo data is captured into Flow collections, you can send it to almost any downstream system without rebuilding pipelines.
+One of the biggest advantages of using Estuary is flexibility.
+Once your Klaviyo data is captured into Estuary collections, you can send it to almost any downstream system without rebuilding pipelines.
 This makes it easy to join marketing data with ecommerce transactions, customer support records, or product analytics, wherever these resources reside.

 Here are some of the most common destinations for Klaviyo data: